NThande/twitter-archive/README.md

+# Twitter-Archive
+#### Language: Python 3.6.1

-Twitter-archive provides a library to interface Twitter responses to SQLite and MSSQL, and a basic method to retrieve tweets from Twitter and store them in a database.
+Provides a library to interface Twitter responses to SQLite and MSSQL, and a basic method to retrieve tweets from Twitter and store them in a database.

-Language: Python 3.6.1

 Users will need to have their own Twitter account to generate a .json file (default name config.json) containing a consumer api key and consumer secret key in the format: